 Many experts say that the answers to these questions will make the decision about when to euthanize your pet self evident.
 You will simply know when euthanasia is the right thing to do and will feel an inner peace with the decision.
 Getting down to more specifics about “when” you should euthanize your pet, experts highly recommend that you schedule your appointment for the procedure at a time when you will not feel rushed to return to a job or some other obligation.

 Finally, experts caution that euthanasia procedure should not be scheduled until specifics of how the body will be disposed of have been fully considered and planned.
 Burial and cremation options should be fully explored, and arrangements should be put in place well before the pet arrives for the procedure.
 Likewise, specifics should be decided about who (if anyone besides the veterinarian and his or her staff) will be present during the procedure and what role each family member will play in any memorial activities planned.
+For example, if the family wishes to hold a small memorial ceremony for a pet, then the arrangements should definetly be made before hand.

 MEMORIALS.com: Your Premier Online Source for all your Funeral and Memorial needs.
 We live up to our name and reputation our staff is standing by to assist you, all products with No Sales Tax & Free Delivery.